csc-training/hpc-python/docs/mooc/python-and-performance/setting-environment.md

 the required software.

-## Use the Virtual Machine prepared for this course
+## Option 2: Use the Virtual Machine prepared for this course

 1. Download the Virtual Machine [image](http://www.nic.funet.fi/pub/csc/courses/hpc-python/HPCPython.ova)